Castles of the Rhine Guide for Rhine River Cruising, Hiking or Biking Adventures to learn History and Have Fun.

-The Castles of the Rhine will surely set your medieval imagination wild.
-Use this detailed printable and online guide to learn the history, tours, opening times, restaurants and more.
+The Castles on the Rhine will surely set your medieval imagination wild.

 This UNESCO world heritage site of the Upper Middle Rhine Valley spans 65 kilometers (40 miles) and enchants visitors with castles of the Rhine almost every 2.5 kilometers.